THE GREEN RUNNER ETHOS

 4) How YOU Speak Out

-Our travel has the greatest impact on the environment.
-Over 90% of an event’s carbon footprint comes from a runner’s travel, with air travel having the biggest impact.
+Our travel choices make a big difference.
+Over 90% of a mass participation running event’s carbon footprint is due to participant travel [1], with air travel having the biggest impact.

 As a Green Runner, you can take these steps to consider and reduce your impact.